INTERNATIONAL

 Authority – As defined in the Practical Handbook:

-a court, an administrative agency, a child support enforcement agency or any
+administrative agency, a child support enforcement agency or any other

 Convention.
 In some States, the Central Authority may also be the competent